Classy Christmas: Production

 The episode was written by Mindy Kaling (left) and directed by Rainn Wilson (right).

 The episode was written by co-executive producer Mindy Kaling, her eighteenth writing credit for the series.
 Rainn Wilson, who portrays Dwight Schrute on the series, directed the episode, his second directing credit of the series after the sixth-season episode "The Cover-Up".
 The episode was also the first of several season seven episodes that saw the return of Amy Ryan as Holly.
-Kaling purposely made Dwight "complicated" and "mean" in the script; she wanted to avoid a situation wherein Jim and Dwight become best friends, calling it something that would happen in a "crappy sitcom feel-good formula."
-She wanted to stress the fact that "Jim [and Dwight] are not friends."
+Kaling purposely made Dwight "complicated" and "mean" in the script; she wanted to avoid Jim and Dwight becoming friends, calling it something that would happen in a "crappy sitcom feel-good formula."
 Kaling specifically wrote Jim to be "off-guard [and] surprised" in the episode, because she reasoned that "perfect isn't always nearly as fun to play or watch as flawed."
 The episode was filmed in early November and was shot out of order.
 This required the assistant directors of The Office to re-dress "the sets from white, spare 'classy Christmas' look to the elaborate, colorful 'regular Christmas look.

 According to Kaling, the group had to pretend like it was cold during the outdoor scenes when it was actually warm.
 The snow that was used for the snowballs was artificial, and did not cooperate well.
 According to Kaling, the snowballs would explode' before they made contact".
 While Krasinski and Wilson did not hold back during the fights, neither one was injured; the blood on Jim's face and shirt was artificial.
 The snowmen featured at the end of the episode took a day to construct.
 In addition, the artificial snow had to be maintained, and footprints had to "be tracked constantly" to maintain continuity.
 The snowmen were crafted out of 100 tons of chipped ice, and the show's special effects team created molds and hand-crafted the creations.
 The scenes featuring the snowmen were shot on the hottest day of the episode's shoot in Los Angeles, with temperatures reaching above 90 degrees Fahrenheit.
 The entire crew was outfitted UV-protectant glasses because "snow-blindness was a real possibility."
 To prevent heat-related injuries, an on-set medic monitored the staff and crew; anyone who was slated to appear outside was "slathered in sunscreen" and kept inside until "moments" before each shot.

-The Season Seven DVD contains a number of deleted scenes from this episode.
-Notable cut scenes include more scenes of Kelly giving out the Sabre gifts, extended scenes of Toby discussing the Scranton Strangler trial, Jim asking Erin for the first aid kit, and Pam talking about Holly's ultimatum.
+The Season Seven DVD contains two deleted scenes from this episode (Jim asking Erin for a first aid kit, and Pam talking about Holly's ultimatum), as well as longer versions of Kelly giving out the Sabre gifts and Toby discussing the Scranton Strangler trial.